vstabile/nips/XX.md

 ## Definitions

-- **Advertiser**: The user submitting the Campaign Brief, negotiating with publishers, approving the sponsored event and making the payment.
+- **Advertiser**: The user submitting the Campaign Event, negotiating with publishers, approving the sponsored event and making the payment.
 - **Publisher**: The user who will co-create and publish the sponsored event to his audience.
 - **Sponsor**: The actual sponsor of the event that may or may not be the Advertiser.

-## Kind 30050: Campaign Brief
+## Kind 30050: Campaign Event

 A replaceable event published by an advertiser to announce an event sponsorship campaign.